2015-2016 Le Moyne College

 c.
 Staff Respondent

-In cases in which a Staff member is a respondent, the Review Officer will conduct a review similar to that provided for above (in cases involving student respondents) and will make a determination as to responsibility and sanctions, if appropriate.
+In cases in which a Staff member is a respondent, the Review Panel will conduct a review similar to that provided for above (in cases involving Faculty respondents) and the Review Panel will make a determination as to responsibility and sanctions, if appropriate.
+The Review Panel will be chaired by the applicable Vice President as appointed by the Title IX Coordinator and will not be involved in the decision making process.

 XI.
 Sanctions and Corrective Action